-Table2 shows the statistical profiles of each item under the IFDFW scale, concerning the financial stress of migrants.
+Table 2 shows the statistical profiles of each item under the IFDFW scale, concerning the financial stress of migrants.
 Average score for migrants using the IFDFW scale is found at 2.20 (range being 1.10-4.00).
 West Bengal's informal construction workers' financial stress was measured using this scale.
 Workers showed most stress on Question 3 (FWB3), which scored lowest (1.97) among the eight items.
-Question 1 ("current financial stress") had the highest standard deviation (1.12), while question 4 had the lowest.
+Question 8 (on personal finances) had the highest standard deviation (1.14), while question 4 had the lowest.
 The IFDFW scale's overall average score SD (0.598) is significantly lower than the individual question SDs.